Ginger Snaps Back: The Beginning: Plot

-Determined to kill Geoffrey, Ginger finds him mourning at his mother's grave.
+Ginger finds Geoffrey mourning at his mother's grave and cannot bring herself to kill him.
 He tries to escape but is captured instead by the men, alerting them to the deception.
 Wallace arrives and kills his son himself.
 The sisters' protection at an end, Ginger is forced to leave, and Brigitte goes with her.
-Desperate for a cure, the sisters go to The Hunter's cave.
+Desperate for a cure, the sisters go to the Hunter's cave.

-At the cave, The Hunter and elderly Cree seer reveal the sisters' coming had long been prophesied and that the Red and the Black would decide the destiny of the werewolf bloodline.
-Brigitte enters a trance-like state and has a vision of her destiny – The Hunter attempts to kill Ginger, but Brigitte kills her sister herself.
+At the cave, the Hunter and the Cree seer explain that the sisters' coming has long been prophesied and that the Red and the Black will decide the destiny of the werewolf bloodline.
+Brigitte enters a trance-like state and has a vision of her destiny – the Hunter attempts to kill Ginger, but Brigitte kills her sister herself.
 As Brigitte emerges from the trance, she finds the seer is dead, killed by Ginger, who has fled.
 The Hunter offers to help Brigitte find Ginger but deceives her, leading her back to the fort.

 Arriving at the fort, Brigitte is taken prisoner.
 Gilbert tells her to beg forgiveness to save her soul, but Brigitte rejects him.
 He drags her out onto the parade square and prepares to burn her alive but is interrupted by Wallace, who kills him.
-James engages Ginger in a fight, and she slashes his throat.
-Ginger opens the gates and ushers in the werewolves who chase down and maul the last of the fort's residents.
+Ginger arrives, lures James into a fight, and slashes his throat, then opens the gates and ushers in the werewolves, who chase down and maul the last of the fort's residents.
 Wallace is soon bitten and sets the fort on fire before killing himself.
 The Hunter urges Brigitte to kill her sister; instead, she kills him and flees with Ginger.

 The prophecy broken, Brigitte and Ginger decide to run away together and vow to protect each other.
-Brigitte then holds out her hand and presses a cut on it against a cut on Ginger's hand, mixing their blood and infecting herself.
+Brigitte holds out her hand and presses a cut on it against a cut on Ginger's hand, mixing their blood and infecting herself.